cheresandreea/Faculty/MPP/README.md

 - Access the frontend application at `http://localhost:3000`.
 - Register for a new account or log in with existing credentials.
 - See your user details based on the generated token.
-- Use the UI to create, update, and delete collars.
+- Use the UI to create, update, delete collars and reviews.
 - View the list of collars with pagination and sorting options.
+- View the list of reviews with pagination and sorting options.
 - Check the chart for an overview of materials used.

 ### Backend